markhebberd/BluePenguinMonitoring/README.md

 # BluePenguinMonitoring

-**BluePenguinMonitoring** is a Visual Studio .NET Android application created to document and explore Bluetooth connectivity with the **Gallagher HR5 EID Reader**.
+**BluePenguinMonitoring** is a Visual Studio .NET Android application created to document Bluetooth connectivity with the **Gallagher HR5 EID Reader**.

 ## Overview
 This project demonstrates how to: